Manchester Exchange railway station

-Manchester Exchange was a railway station immediately north of Manchester city centre, in Greater Manchester, England, which served it between 1884 and 1969.
+Manchester Exchange was a railway station immediately north of Manchester city centre, England, which served it between 1884 and 1969.
 The main approach road ran from the end of Deansgate, near Manchester Cathedral, passing over the River Irwell, the Manchester-Salford boundary and Chapel Street; a second approach road led up from Blackfriars Road.
 Most of the station lay in Salford, with only the 1929 extension to platform 3 east of the Irwell in Manchester.